NateRex/malmo-extension/example_missions/README.md

     ./Minecraft/launchClient.sh
     ```

-2. With those up and running, you can now run your mission just as you would any other Python script (Python 3 or higher is required):
+2. With those up and running, you can now run your mission just as you would any other Python script (Python version 3.6 or higher is required):

     ```
     python3 <myMission>.py